PrometheusVault/ember/docs/configuration.md

 1. Run `/status` in the REPL to inspect diagnostics, log paths, and agent results.
+2. Use `/config` to dump the merged configuration tree plus the list of YAML files currently loaded (read-only view).
-2. Review `$VAULT_DIR/logs/agents/core.log` with `vim` or `less` for detailed errors.
+3. Review `$VAULT_DIR/logs/agents/core.log` with `vim` or `less` for detailed errors.
-3. Ensure the vault overrides were actually picked up by checking `$VAULT_DIR/config/*.yml` timestamps and contents.
+4. Ensure the vault overrides were actually picked up by checking `$VAULT_DIR/config/*.yml` timestamps and contents.
-4. When in doubt, temporarily set `EMBER_LOG_LEVEL=DEBUG` and relaunch Ember.
+5. When in doubt, temporarily set `EMBER_LOG_LEVEL=DEBUG` and relaunch Ember.

 Happy editing!
 All configuration artifacts are plain text, so `vim` remains the fastest and most reliable way to manage them in disconnected environments.